GigahexHQ/gigahex.com/docs/about.md

 Gigahex has a concept of workspace, which is analogous to a project, where you can manage different clusters for development, staging and production and deploy jobs and monitor them.
-It's a single platform with a desktop client, to manage your entire development and management needs for big data applications.
+It's a single platform with a web based interface, to manage your entire development and management needs for big data applications.